 - They move side-to-side when they move and that movement looks a lot like a fishtail when they are swimming through the water.

 - They tend to like moist areas.
 That’s why you find them near drains, in sinks, bathrooms, damp basements and laundry rooms.

-Silverfish have long antenna on their heads and usually three appendages on their hind end.
-They also have two compound eyes, which separates them from their relatives in some parts of the world and found mostly in the wild which are eyeless.
-They have no wings, but do have six legs in the middle of their body that help them run very quickly along horizontal surfaces.
+Silverfish have long antennae on their heads and usually three appendages on their hind end.
+They also have two compound eyes, which separates them from their relatives in some parts of the world — eyeless and found mostly in the wild.
+They have no wings but do have six legs in the middle of their body that help them run very quickly along horizontal surfaces.

 You are more likely to find silverfish in your home at night.
 That’s why you most likely find them in the bathtub or sink when you head into the bathroom and turn on the light at night.
 Silverfish prefer the dark when they seek out food since those compound eyes are sensitive to light.
 They can feel their way along using their very sensitive antenna.